Project Socrates: Mission

-The Socrates Project from its inception had a twofold mission.
-First was to determine the true underlying cause of the United States' declining competitiveness.
-Second was to use this understanding to develop the means to rebuild America's competitiveness.
+The Socrates Project had a twofold mission: first, to determine the true underlying cause of the United States' declining competitiveness, and second, to use this understanding to develop the means to rebuild it.

-In the early 1980s, it was becoming apparent to some people that the United States was losing its competitiveness.
-However, the Socrates team saw that what amounted to "one-liner" explanations of the reasons for the United States' declining competitiveness (e.g., "Japan, Inc.", "A non-level playing field")—which were widely distributed and fully accepted—were too superficial for Socrates' mission of rebuilding America's competitiveness, and were not supported by what was seen while working on the issue of preventing the Soviets from acquiring Western technology.
+In the early 1980s, it was becoming apparent to some observers that the United States was losing its competitive edge, particularly in key industries including the auto industry.
+However, the Socrates team considered the prevailing explanations for the decline—such as "Japan, Inc." or "a non-level playing field"—to be too superficial for the mission of actually rebuilding competitiveness, and inconsistent with what was being observed in the course of counter-technology-transfer work against the Soviets.

-To determine the source of the U.S. competitiveness problem, Project Socrates assembled an all-source intelligence system which enabled the project to examine competition on a global scale.
+To determine the source of the problem, Project Socrates assembled an all-source intelligence system which enabled the project to examine competition on a global scale.
 The combination of deep intelligence and digital data provided a bird's-eye, holistic view of all forms of competition worldwide.

-Socrates' discoveries
+Discoveries and findings

+A key finding of the Socrates team was that after World War II, decision-makers throughout the United States had shifted away from technology-based planning and adopted finance-based planning, where the primary objective was optimizing financial measures like budgets and profit margins rather than maximizing technological capability.
+The Socrates analysts concluded that this shift to finance-based planning was the principal cause of America's competitive decline.

 Project Socrates identified five key mental shifts which had to take place in order to restore the United States' competitive edge: